aylingumus/warehouse-impl/README.md

 ### Data Source

-The warehouse uses 2 files as the data source and uses the [JSON format](https://en.wikipedia.org/wiki/JSON).
+The warehouse uses MongoDB and includes 2 documents as products and inventory.

 See the [resources](https://github.com/aylingumus/warehouse-impl/tree/master/src/main/resources) for more information.